 __________________________________________________________________________________________________________________

-October 27, 2007 we were invited to give a demo on natural horsemanship at a local riding academy.
+We were invited to give a demo on natural horsemanship at a local riding academy.
 We decided to take Baron, 10 and now a gelding, demonstrating English and Joy, his 4 year old daughter, showing western to emphasize that natural horsemanship works on whatever discipline or breed it is used with.
-Joy has only been under saddle since spring, and Kyle only gets over to ride once or twice a week, so we are really pleased with the progress she has made.

 Bonnie on BaronSidepassing barrelsKyle backing Joy